 Provides emergency food, clothing, household essentials, special children's programs and sometimes financial assistance to families in need, regardless of religious preference, including Thanksgiving and Christmas baskets for more than 1,500 households.

 Provides primary medical care, behavioral health services and preventive health care for all ages at its clinics in Belle Haven and East Palo Alto.
 It also operates a mobile clinic at school sites.
 Of the 22,700 registered patients, most are low-income and uninsured.

 Serves hundreds of hot meals six days a week in a social and friendly atmosphere to anyone in need.
 Funded entirely by contributions from the community, St. Anthony's is the largest soup kitchen between San Francisco and San Jose.
 It offers groceries to take home and distributes clothing to families.

 Second Harvest Food Bank

-Provides many programs to help people who struggle with substance abuse, domestic violence, mental health, and relationship and communications issues.
+Formerly Youth and Family Enrichment Services, Star-Vista provides many programs to help people who struggle with substance abuse, domestic violence, mental health, and relationship and communications issues.
 Helps strengthen youth, families and individuals to overcome challenges through counseling, education, and residential services.

 Project Read-Menlo Park